MahanVeisi8/From-Chaos-to-Clarity-Denoising-Images-with-UNet-and-GANs/README.md

 ### **1. Attention U-Net**

-The **Attention U-Net** extends the classic U-Net architecture by incorporating **attention mechanisms**.
-This addition allows the model to dynamically focus on important regions of the input, ensuring noise is suppressed while key features are preserved.
+The **Attention U-Net** builds upon the classic U-Net architecture by incorporating **attention mechanisms**, enabling the model to focus on relevant regions of the input dynamically.
+This enhancement ensures effective noise suppression while preserving essential structural and contextual features, making it highly suitable for image denoising tasks.

 #### **Architecture**
-The Attention U-Net is divided into four main components:
+The Attention U-Net is divided into some components:

 ```python
 class AttentionUNet(nn.Module):